 I would fain know what she hath deserved.

 In some areas I agree with the critics of contemporary formal poetry.
-Many contemporary formal poets are good technicians but seem seldom, or never, to be inspired.
+Some contemporary Formalists are good technicians but seem seldom, or never, to be inspired.
 They tend to write plebian poems on plebian themes.
 Great poems are entertaining, not duller'n'deader'n'doornails!
-Sometimes their poems seem to be crushed by the weight, not of formal constraints, but of their own enormous pale inhibitions, as though an albino elephant has squatted on their heads, snuffing out the life from their thoughts.
-There are too many forbidden themes.
+Sometimes their poems seem to be crushed by the weight, not of formal constraints, but of their own inhibitions, as if an elephant had squatted on their heads, snuffing out the life and light from their thoughts.
+They have too many forbidden themes.
 Praise is taboo.
 Elegy is taboo.
 Passion is taboo.
 Honest human emotion is taboo, invariably written off as "sentimentality."
-Adjectives are taboo, or at least frowned down upon mightily by Highbrows from sequestered Ivory Towers.
-The interjection "O" is taboo, although we use it hundreds of times each day in actual speech: "O, what a spectacular sunrise!"
-Exclamation marks are likewise taboo, yet moreso, and a poet is limited to the "earned" use of one or two per lifetime, if I remember my p's and q's correctly.
+Adjectives are taboo, or at least frowned down upon by Highbrows from sequestered Ivory Towers.
+The interjection "Oh" is taboo, although we use it hundreds of times each day in actual speech: "Oh, what a spectacular sunrise!"
+Exclamation marks are likewise taboo, and a poet is limited to the use of one or two per lifetime.
 And yet we constantly raise our voices to a higher pitch for the slightest and most nebulous of reasons: "Don't forget to buy me a toothbrush at the drug store, darling!"
 Exuberance is taboo.
 Italics are taboo.
 Seemingly, everything that might enliven a poem is taboo.
 And some of the stupid things accepted as facts make me question the IQ of poetic groupthink: can anything be more moronic?
 Let's take a single unsterling example, the taboo against "easy" or "predictable" rhyme.
-The logic goes something like this: it's too easy to rhyme "light" with "bright" and "night" because it has (long, semi-pathetic sigh) been done so many times before.
-Bad poets use predictable rhyme, which is a form of cliché, and it's highly unoriginal to use any rhyme that a reader might anticipate, even if the anticipation, like Carly Simon's for ketchup, comes with or as relish.
-Egad, ye are all buffoons!
-T. S. Eliot, that great icon of Modernism, the Very God at whose feet ye pall idly fawn, told you plainer than day that poetic time is relative.
-I will close with a single poem that will forever destroy the abysmally bad idea that "predictable" rhyme is bad or in any way contrary to great poetry.
+The logic goes something like this: it's too easy to rhyme "light" with "bright" and "night" because this has "been done so many times before."
+Bad poets use predictable rhyme, which is a form of cliché, and so it's highly unoriginal to use any rhyme that a reader might anticipate, even if the anticipation, like Carly Simon's for ketchup, comes with relish.
+I will close with a single poem that will forever disprove the abysmally bad idea that "predictable" rhyme is bad, or in any way contrary to great poetry.
 This poem was a great poem the day it was written.
 It is a great poem today.
-And it will be a great poem tomorrow, and all foreseeable tomorrows, till the world ends.
+And it will be a great poem tomorrow, and for all foreseeable tomorrows, till the world ends.
 It has "easy, predictable" rhyme.
-It has unspectacular adjectives, such as kindergartners might use.
+It has unspectacular adjectives, such as those kindergartners might use.
 But it is undeniably a great poem.
-I have read it hundreds of times, and it has never once bored me, or made me wish the poet chose "harder, less predictable" rhymes or "more original" wording.
-It's a great poem, period, and if poetic time is relative, and if you were ever so lucky (or so magnificent) to write a similar poem, it would also be a great poem, period.
+I have read it hundreds of times, and it has never once bored me, or made me wish the poet had chosen "more difficult, less predictable" rhymes or "more original" wording.
+It's a great poem, period, and if poetic time is relative, and if you were ever so lucky (or ever so magnificent) to write a similar poem, it would also be a great poem, period.

 Do Not Go Gentle Into That Good Night